Il-Khan: Why Hulegu Khan Destroyed the Assassins and the Caliphate

 What was the cause of this momentous decision?

-At last!
-The final book in the Silk Road Series: The Heirs of Genghis Khan.
+The final book in the Silk Road Series: The Heirs of Chinggis Khan.

 The victories of Hulegu Khan bring the Mongol Khans into the world of the Crusades.
-The Mongol Empire has expanded further West into Russia and has a border with Europe and the lands of Islam.
-The heirs of Genghis Khan are no longer the far off masters of East and Central Asia.
+The Mongol Empire had expanded further West into Russia, Armenia and the Caucasus.
+They had a border with Europe to the west as well as with the lands of Islam to the South.
+The heirs of Chinggis Khan believed that they too had a mandate to govern all peoples.
+The rising power of East and Central Asia had come to the Near East.

 Will the Mongols align with the Christian Crusader Kings or the Muslim rulers?
 Who will make the alliance?
 Why do the Egyptian rulers turn the alliance down?
 And what about the Mongol defeat at Ain Jalut?
 Was it a huge blow to Mongol confidence or did they care?